MICHAEL CUTE-Director of Rowing, Club Head Coach, Senior Men's Head Coach, and Summer U17 Women’s Head Coach

 From 2008-2012, McGuire rowed at Cornell University, where she earned medals at the Eastern Sprints and Ivy League Championship 3 out of her 4 years as a student athlete.
 During McGuire's time at Cornell, the Big Red were consistently ranked in the top 20 Division 1 Women's Rowing Teams in the country.
 Her senior year saw the Big Red earn their first NCAA Championship bid in over 10 years.

-After graduating from Cornell with a bachelor’s degree in Government and International Relations, McGuire returned to Buffalo, where she now works at the West Side Rowing Club and is a varsity rowing coach at Nardin Academy.
+After graduating from Cornell with a bachelor’s degree in Government and International Relations, McGuire returned to Buffalo.

 HANNAH BLUM-Director, Summer Crew Camp

-Hannah Blum returns to West Side for her first summer as Director of Crew Camp.
-This will be Blum’s third year working with Crew Camp, but her first year as director of the program.
+Hannah Blum returns to West Side this summer as Director of Crew Camp.
+This will be Blum’s third year as Director of Crew Camp.
 Blum has been a member of West Side since she started rowing in 2005.
 After participating in Crew Camp as a seventh and eighth grader, Blum continued to row for her high school, Nardin Academy.
 At the end of her senior year, Blum received West Side’s prestigious Mary Klare Kane Award in recognition of her achievement and dedication as a coxswain.
 Blum would receive this award again in 2014 after competing in West Side’s USRowing Development Camp.

 Blum continued her rowing career as a coxswain for the Division I rowing program at Canisius College, where she received a degree in adolescent education.
 As a Griff, Blum made the All-MAAC Academic Team and was a Collegiate Rowing Coaches Association Scholar-Athlete.